 "Okay, now with respect to those of us who are not dimensional travelers – what's a Gyrinx?"
 Shepard queried.

 As if to answer her question the inner airlock doors opened and Victoria almost melted inside when she saw a very big and possibly the most majestic cat she had ever seen.

-Anyway, I hope that you like the new chapter.
-I want to thank my beta readers yuzah, Major Richard Sharpe and Todeswind for greatly improving the original quality of the chapter.
+Author's Note: I want to thank my beta readers yuzah, Major Richard Sharpe and Todeswind for greatly improving the original quality of the chapter.

 And yes, M'tarr is a Gyrinx, for those of you who haven't figured it out already.
-I know that I've made them a bit more intellingent than canon says.
+I know that I've made them a bit more intelligent than canon says.
 However, there is very little lore about them so I've decided to be a bit more creative.